Top Patent Firms in TC 2100 | 2020 Rankings

 There are a lot of “best of” lists in the legal world.
 Some recognize firms based on volume of work.
 Others are based on client satisfaction.
 And let’s face it, some are won after paying a hefty entry fee.
 But there aren't enough based on data.

-Backed by our industry-leading patent database, Juristat's annual Top Patent Firms rankings are based solely on performance metrics.
+Backed by our industry-leading patent database, Juristat's 2020 Top Patent Firms rankings are based solely on performance metrics.

 We know that each technology center presents its own unique set of challenges.
 And, perhaps more importantly, we know that firm expertise in a specific field is often more sought after than general aptitude.
 And so, rather than ranking firm performance across the entire USPTO, we narrowed in on each tech center to find the best of the best within each particular area.